Pressio/pressio-tutorials/docs/source/tutorial/hyperreduction.rst

 Step 3: Build the ROM from the snapshot matrix
 ----------------------------------------------

-A typical ROM uses only the state snapshots to build the reduced basis via Proper Orthogonal Decomposition (POD).

-This reduces the dimensionality of the system, but we still evaluate the full-order RHS at each time step, which can be computationally expensive. **Hyper-reduction** addresses this issue by approximating the RHS using a reduced basis constructed from the RHS snapshots.

-So instead of a reduced state basis alone, we will also build a reduced basis for the RHS using the
-RHS snapshots we collected earlier.

 The process begins identically to before: we use the state snapshots to compute the trial space, and then use